• Grand Challenges Initiative students working on their project

 In the first semester of your first year, you’ll take a First-year Foundations course called Grand Challenges in Science and Engineering, where you’ll select the challenge your group will take on.
 You’ll also develop plans to move forward with smaller goals and milestones that build toward the grand challenge.

-Here are just a few sample GCI projects Chapman students have done:
+Here are just a few sample GCI projects completed by past teams:

 • Designing and Building an Affordable Insulin Pump with 3D printing